thiagosatoshi/react-from-scratch/README.md

 # react-from-scratch

-## This is is currently a WIP repo to setup a complete boilerplate for react
+## This is a WIP repository to setup a complete boilerplate for react from scratch